ORNL-TechInt/DDNTool_v2/README.md

 Automated monitoring of DDN SFA hardware.

 This package is designed to simultaneoulsly monitor multiple DDN SFA disk controllers.
-It reads the controllers' performance statistics using DDN's client library, collates the data and outputs it to a MySQL (or MariaDB) database.
+It reads the controllers' performance statistics using DDN's client library, collates the data and outputs it to a database.
+Currently 2 (very different) databases are supported: MySQL (or MariaDB) and InfluxDB.

 ### Requirements and Dependencies
 This code depends on the following libraries and packages which may need to be installed seperately:
 * DDN's SFA client library (check for `MINIMUM_FW_VER` in SFAClient.py for the minimum required version)
-* The MySQL connector package
+* The MySQL connector package (if outputting to MySQL or MariaDB)
+* The influxdb-python package available from https://github.com/influxdata/influxdb-python(if outputting to InfluxDB)
+  * The influxdb-python package itself depends on the python-requests package
 * For debugging, I've found it useful to use the winpdb debugger.
 This requires importing rpdb2.py.
 See the comments near the top of DDNTool.py

 ### Building and installation